BillyBadBoy/ng-dnd/README.md

 1. open the browser console
 1. view logged drag and drop messages

-The logged messages will guide you in adding functions to your models.
+You can now incrementally add model functions to your models.
+The details of the functions available are given below.

 ## Models
 Both `dndDraggable` and `dndDroppable` require a model.
 If the model contains appropriately named functions then they